 Joe McDonald’s gravesite is now a relatively secluded location on Champagne and Aishihik First Nations settlement land.
 Perhaps it is an appropriate place for a person who may have been somewhat of a loner.
 It is also a testament to those who cared for him in the last days of his life, provided him with a proper burial, and erected a fine fence and marker for his final resting place.

-Site of Frank Sketch’s trading post at Kloo Lake, looking northeast, 2016.
+is the site of Frank Sketch’s trading post on the west side of Kloo Lake, about

 Why he picked this location for a trading post is a matter of speculation.
 It was somewhat off the beaten track, situated five kilometers off of the Kluane Wagon Road, which was the main route at the time.
 However, it was near a First Nations village and was on the trail to the gold mining areas of Ruby and Fourth of July Creeks.
 These creeks still had mining activity on them, although much less so than the initial 1903 rush.
 Perhaps he was simply able to take advantage of abandoned buildings, clearings and other features to use for his fur trading purposes.

-Sketch also dabbled in mining over the years he was operating his trading post, with some sources listing him as a trader and others as a miner or prospector.
-A combination of fur trading with the Kloo Lake area people in the winter and mining the nearby creeks in the summer may have been a natural fit for him.
+listing him as a trader and others as a miner or prospector.
+A combination of fur trading with the Kloo

 The only photo I have located of Sketch at his trading post is in the Yukon Archives collection of Gudrun Sparling, the daughter of John Olaf (“Ole”) Erickson.
 Erickson had been mining in the Klondike region, but was in the Kluane area by 1911.
 At some point he and Sketch established a relationship of enough substance that Sketch later named Erickson as executor of his will.
 In 1925 Erickson and his wife left the Kluane area to purchase the Regina Hotel in Whitehorse, which was operated by their family for the next 70 years.